batiste/sprite.js/README.rst

     Sprite.isPointIn(x, y) // return true if the point (x,y) is within
                            // the sprite surface (angles don't affect this function)

-    Sprite.hasCollision(Sprite) // return true if the Sprite is in
+    Sprite.collidesWith(Sprite) // return true if the Sprite is in
-                                // collision with the other Sprite (angles don't affect this function)
+                                // collision with the other Sprite (angles don't affect this function).
+                                // You can also pass an array of sprites to the method.

 To update the view after modifying the sprite, call "update"::